Will Sugar Gliders Mate With Their Offspring

 Before we explore this topic further, let’s first understand the social structure of sugar gliders.
 These small marsupials live in family groups called colonies or clans.
 A typical colony consists of a dominant breeding pair, their current offspring, and sometimes older offspring from previous breeding seasons that have not yet left the group.

-See also Sugar Glider Odor When Sick
+See also Sugar Glider Treats

 The dominant breeding pair consists of an adult male (sire) and an adult female (dam) who form a monogamous bond.
 They are responsible for breeding and raising their offspring together.
 The offspring born to the dominant pair are called joeys and are cared for by both parents until they are old enough to become independent.